Panca2022/Robot-Monitor-Dashboard/README.md

 - Implement user roles and permissions (e.g., admin access).
 - Provide more advanced robot telemetry data like temperature, speed, etc.
 - Implement data persistence using a database.

-## Bonus Criteria Progress
-I have completed 2 out of 3 tasks in the bonus criteria.
-- Containerization
-- Applying Filters